AseelAborokn/lab_manager_app/README.md

 - run `dart pub global run dartdoc .`
 => These will generate all the documentations at `./lib/doc` folder.

-Then run the following commands:
+In order to view the documentations:
 - `dart pub global run dhttpd --path ./doc/api`
 => This command will initiate a web server which will host the documentations.